List of Jews in sports

 This list of Jewish athletes in sports contains athletes who are Jewish and have attained outstanding achievements in sports.
-The topic of Jewish participation in sports is discussed extensively in academic and popular literature (See also: List of Jews in sports (non-players)).
-Scholars believe that sports have been a historical avenue for Jewish people to overcome obstacles toward their participation in secular society, especially before the mid-20th century in Europe and the United States.
+The topic of Jewish participation in sports is discussed extensively in academic and popular literature.

+Sports have been a historical avenue for Jewish people to overcome obstacles toward their participation in secular society.
+Many Jewish people immigrated from the countries where they had faced persecution.
+Some made Aliyah to the State of Israel, while others moved elsewhere.

 The criteria for inclusion in this list are: